Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 - The vendor shall be able to register store information
 - The vendor shall be able to upload the business logo
 - The vendor shall be able to set service areas
 - The vendor shall be able to configure business hours

-**VEN-2 Manage Inventory**
+**VEN-2 CRUD (Create, Read, Update, Delete) Products**
 - The vendor shall be able to add new products
 - The vendor shall be able to update product details
+- The vendor shall be able to set product prices

+**VEN-3 add Inventory**
+- The vendor shall be able to add product inventory
 - The vendor shall be able to mark items as out of stock
-- The vendor shall be able to set product prices
+- The vendor shall be able to mark items as in stock

-**VEN-3 Manage Orders**
+**VEN-4 Accept/Reject Orders**
 - The vendor shall be able to view new orders
 - The vendor shall be able to accept/reject orders
 - The vendor shall be able to update the order status
 - The vendor shall be able to cancel orders

+**VEN-6 Send Delivery Request**
+- The vendor shall be able to see the available delivery agents on the platform
+- The vendor shall be able to generate a delivery request when the order is ready
+- The vendor shall be able to see who accepted the delivery request

-**VEN-4 Respond Feedback**
+**VEN-5 Respond Feedback**
 - The vendor shall be able to view customer ratings
 - The vendor shall be able to reply to reviews
 - The vendor shall be able to report inappropriate feedback
 - The vendor shall be able to view feedback analytics

+**VEN-6 Generate Report**
+- The vendor shall be able to see a report on business performance
+- The vendor shall be able to see the stats of orders and profits
+- The vendor shall be able to filter the report based on days, weeks, and months
+- The vendor shall be able to download the business report

 ### <a id="5-3-delivery-agent-requirements"></a> 5.3 Delivery Agent Requirements
-**DEL-1 Manage Delivery Requests**
+**DEL-1 Accept Delivery Requests**
 - The agent shall be able to view assigned deliveries
-- The agent shall be able to accept/reject delivery requests
+- The agent shall be able to accept delivery requests
 - The agent shall be able to see delivery locations on the map
 - The agent shall be able to view package details

+**DEL-2 Reject Delivery Requests**
+- The agent shall be able to view assigned deliveries
+- The agent shall be able to reject delivery requests
+- The agent shall be able to see deliveries assigned other than rejected ones.

-**DEL-2 Complete Order Delivery**
+**DEL-3 Complete Order Delivery**
 - The agent shall be able to mark orders as picked up
 - The agent shall be able to update the delivery status
 - The agent shall be able to collect customer signatures